lynxoid/bit_tree_cpp/README.md

   C. Kingsford, R. Patro. "[Reference-based compression of short-read sequences using path encoding.](http://bioinformatics.oxfordjournals.org/content/31/12/1920.full)" Bioinformatics.
 31(12): 1920-1928.
 2015.

 Oftentimes, bit tree representation is more efficient than gzipping or plzipping a kmer collection.
-Some perofrmance numbers on kmers (counted by Jellyfish):
+We ran an experiment were we compared results of plzipping kmer strings (lz line) vs building a bit tree on those same kmers (bit tree line).
+Some perofrmance numbers on kmers are below (counted by Jellyfish):

 [SRR037452](http://www.ncbi.nlm.nih.gov/sra/?term=SRR037452)